philthephatman/awesome-hacking-lists/hackwith.md

 - [LFISuite](https://github.com/D35m0nd142/LFISuite) - Totally Automatic LFI Exploiter (+ Reverse Shell) and Scanner
 - [rtfm](https://github.com/leostat/rtfm) - A database of common, interesting or useful commands, in one handy referable form
 - [salt-scanner](https://github.com/0x4D31/salt-scanner) - Linux vulnerability scanner based on Salt Open and Vulners audit API, with Slack notifications and JIRA integration
-- [Ropper](https://github.com/sashs/Ropper) - You can use ropper to display information about files in different file formats and you can find gadgets to build rop chains for different architectures (x86/x86_64, ARM/ARM64, MIPS, PowerPC).
+- [Ropper](https://github.com/sashs/Ropper) - Display information about files in different file formats and find gadgets to build rop chains for different architectures (x86/x86_64, ARM/ARM64, MIPS, PowerPC).
 For disassembly ropper uses the awesome Capstone Framework.
 - [crowbar](https://github.com/galkan/crowbar) - Crowbar is brute forcing tool that can be used during penetration tests.
 It is developed to support protocols that are not currently supported by thc-hydra and other popular brute forcing tools.
 - [EvilAbigail](https://github.com/GDSSecurity/EvilAbigail) - Automated Linux evil maid attack
 - [Fireaway](https://github.com/tcstool/Fireaway) - Next Generation Firewall Audit and Bypass Tool
 - [volatility](https://github.com/volatilityfoundation/volatility) - An advanced memory forensics framework
+- [domainhunter](https://github.com/threatexpress/domainhunter) - Checks expired domains, bluecoat categorization, and Archive.org history to determine good candidates for phishing and C2 domain names
 - [RaspiSecurity](https://github.com/erogol/RaspiSecurity) - Home Surveillance for Raspberry
 - [morphHTA](https://github.com/vysec/morphHTA) - morphHTA - Morphing Cobalt Strike's evil.HTA
 - [WordSteal](https://github.com/0x09AL/WordSteal) - This script will create a POC that will steal NTML hashes from a remote computer.
 Do not use this for illegal purposes.The author does not keep responsibility for any illegal action you do.